 I needed a little cheering up this morning.
 I awoke with an ear-ache, a winter ill that makes me a bit ratty and grizzly, and it has been blustery, rainy weather for days.
 Spying the bright bowl of lemons I’ve had sitting around for a few weeks, I decided these were the ideal conditions for some preserving.

 When one makes or eats lemon honey, one shouldn’t consider the ingredient list for too long.
-Sure, you’ll need to figure the things you need to gather to prepare it – lemons, eggs, sugar and butter.
-Just don’t ponder for too long on the quantities; they’re criminal.
+Sure, you’ll need to gather the ingredients to prepare it – lemons, eggs, sugar and butter.
+Just don’t ponder for too long on the quantities of sugar and butter you’re about to use; they’re criminal!

 The jars of lemon honey are cooling on my windowsill now, glowing in the late afternoon sun.
 I’ve just enjoyed the first taste, served in the most perfect way – on hot Vogel’s Bread toast, with a mug of tea and a smile on my face.
 And funny enough, my earache has all but gone.